nus-cs2113-AY2122S1/ip/docs/README.md

 finished finding
 ```

-### `date` - display tasks with valid date
+### `date` - finds tasks with valid date given

-Display tasks with valid date
+Display tasks with matching date.

+Note that if no valid date is found, the task is tagged with
+ default date 1999-11-30.

 Example of usage:
 ```
 date
+1999-11-30
 ```
 Expected outcome:

-Display tasks with valid date - format YYYY-MM-DD
+Display tasks with matching date

 ```
+I found the following tasks:
+movie
-great! i've recorded a date with the task: Party 1999-11-30 with the date: Nov 30 1999 finished getting date!
+with the given date: 1969-04-20 finished getting date!
 ```
 ### `list` - display list